spanishGab/DSA-study/sorting.md

 # Sorting Algorithms

-The sorting algorithms are a very intresting part of the Data Structures and Algorithms theme.
-With them we can understand some of the intricacies of the computer science.
-In this article I'm going to explain some of the most popular sorting algorithms.
+The sorting algorithms are a very interesting part of the Data Structures and Algorithms theme.
+With them, we can understand some of the intricacies of computer science.
+In this article, I'm going to explain some of the most popular sorting algorithms.

 ## Bubble Sort

-The Bubble Sort is an _exchanging_ algorithm.
-In Bubble Sort the ordination hapens as the __algorithim iterates through the array comparing the adjacent elements, if the current element is in the incorrect position, it must swap with the next one__, else, the loop goes to the next comparison.
-This __procedure is finished when there's no more elements to swap__, it means that the array is sorted.
+The Bubble Sort is an exchanging algorithm.
+In Bubble Sort, the ordination happens as the __algorithm iterates through the array comparing the adjacent elements, if the current is in the incorrect position, it must swap with the next one__, else, the loop goes to the following comparison.
+This __procedure finishes when there are no more elements to swap__ it means that the array is sorted.

 The process happens with __two loops__: the first one controls if there is still swap to make; the other one makes the comparisons between the elements.
-In each iterration __the biggest (or smallest, it depends if the order is ascending or descending) element of the array goes to it's right position__, as if it was "floating" like a bubble, wich is why the algorithm's name is Bubble Sort.
+In each iteration __the biggest (or smallest, it depends if the order is ascending or descending) element of the array goes to its right position__ as if it was "floating" like a bubble, which is why the algorithm's name is Bubble Sort.

-This method is a very simple way to think when it comes to sorting, though, it's not efficient for a big amount of data
+This method is a simple way to think when it comes to sorting, though, it's not efficient for a large amount of data.

 > In terms of performance:
 >    * Better case: O(N)